aiplanethub/agent-framework-docs/docs/index.md

 # Introduction

 Welcome to the **Agent Workflow Framework** documentation.
-This framework provides enterprise-grade agent orchestration built on Microsoft's Agent Framework, enabling you to create sophisticated AI workflows with ease.
+This framework provides enterprise-grade agent orchestration, enabling you to create sophisticated AI workflows with ease.

 ---